orientechnologies/orientdb-docs/source/Configuration.md

 ##### sbtreebonsai.linkBagCache.evictionSize

-How many items of cached LINKBAG collections will be removed when cache limit is reached.
+The number of cached LINKBAG collections, which will be removed, when the cache limit is reached..

 ```
 Setting name...: sbtreebonsai.linkBagCache.evictionSize